Faith & Inspiration

 Not a bad thought when she considered it, not bad at all.

 The puzzle spread out on the small table in front of her depicted an old lady in a long, pale blue dress, a lovely ivory cameo held at her delicate throat on a fine ribbon of royal blue.
 In the puzzle the old lady’s hair was pinned up neatly, a few wisps of gray framing a face, which, though elderly, was yet lovely.
 It was a kind and gentle face, a face that seemed to glow, accentuating the tiny smile that played upon her lips.

 On a small table in front of the lady in the puzzle was a nearly finished puzzle and it, in receding size, was a mirror of itself, for it depicted an old lady in a faded blue dress assembling a puzzle of an old lady in a faded blue dress… and so on, and on, and on, into infinity, or perhaps an eternity

 In each of the puzzles, the dignified old lady worked by the golden light of a candle which illuminated, not only the puzzle in front of her, but her face as well.

 She picked up one of the few remaining pieces and pressed it into its place.
 Again she glanced at the fragments, brushing each of them softly with her fingertips.
 Then, selecting one, she rotated it, turning it this way and that.
 Making a decision, she laid the piece where it belonged and pressed it home with the ball of her thumb.

 “There”, she thought to herself, “Nearly finished”.
 Leaning back she stretched, rubbing her eyes.
 “Yes, very nearly finished,” she said in a whisper.

-Pushing her chair back she stood and walked to the sink and turned on the cold water, allowing it to run as she moved to the cupboard and selected a glass.
+Pushing her chair back she stood and walked to the sink, turned on the cold water, and allowed it to run as she moved to the cupboard and selected a glass.